Michael is primarily dedicated to representing his corporate and individual clients in litigation.

 - 2010 BCSC 662 – insurance contract interpretation – Dismissal of claim by an insured for coverage.

-- 2004 BCCA 498 – appeal from a decision striking out a claim by an insured person who claimed that her insurer owed her a duty of good faith that included a duty to provide advice to her regarding coverage.
+- 2004 BCCA 498 – appeal from a decision striking out a claim by an insured person that her insurer owed a duty to provide advice to her regarding coverage.
 Appeal dismissed.

 - 2003 BCSC 677– successful appeal defining the scope of ICBC’s liability in its capacity as registrar of motor vehicles.